 The electronic communications sector in Norway is regulated through both sector-specific and general laws and regulations.
-Although not a European Union (EU) member, Norway is required, as a member of the European Economic Area (the EEA), to adhere to the EU’s regulatory framework to the extent that EU directives are adopted by the EEA pursuant to the Agreement on the European Economic Area.
+Although not an EU member, Norway is required, as a member of the European Economic Area (the EEA), to adhere to the EU’s regulatory framework to the extent that EU directives are adopted by the EEA pursuant to the Agreement on the European Economic Area.
 The Electronic Communication Act (the ECA) and regulations adopted pursuant to the ECA implement the EU regulatory framework for the electronic communications sector in Norway.
-The competent regulatory authority in Norway is the Norwegian Communications Authority (the NKOM).
+The competent regulatory authority in Norway is the NKOM.

-Telenor is the leading provider of mobile communications in Norway.
-As at 31 March 2016, Telenor had 3.1 million mobile subscriptions in Norway, of which around 86% were contract subscriptions and for the most part bundles including voice, SMS and data.
-As at 31 March 2016, the mobile penetration (SIM cards) and number of inhabitants in Norway were 112% and 5.2 million, respectively.
-Telenor markets mobile subscriptions under the brand names Telenor, Talkmore, Djuice and Dipper.
+Telenor is the leading provider of mobile communications in Norway, with technology neutral licenses within the 800, 900, 1800, 2100 and 2600 MHz bands.
+As at 31 March 2017, Telenor had 3.0 million mobile subscriptions in Norway, of which around 88% were contract subscriptions and for the most part bundles including voice, Short Messaging Services (SMS) and data.
+As at 31 March 2017, the mobile penetration (SIM cards) and number of inhabitants in Norway were 109% and 5.3 million, respectively.
+Telenor markets mobile subscriptions under the brand names Telenor, Talkmore and Dipper.
 Telenor provides fixed-line telecommunication solutions to residential and business customers.
-The service portfolio includes Public Switched Telephone Network (PSTN) and Integrated Services Digital Network (ISDN) fixed telephony services, broadband telephony or Voice over Internet Protocol (VoIP) services, Internet access via PSTN/ISDN, Digital Subscriber Lines (DSLs), fibre to the home (FTTH) and through hybrid fibre coax (HFC).
+The service portfolio includes Public Switched Telephone Network (PSTN) and Integrated Services Digital Network (ISDN) fixed telephony services, broadband telephony or Voice over Internet Protocol (VoIP) services, Internet access via PSTN/ISDN, Digital Subscriber Lines (DSLs), Fibre to the Home (FTTH) and through Hybrid Fibre Coax (HFC).
 In addition, Telenor provides leased lines, integrated voice and data telecommunications and access and network services to the business market.
-As at 31 March 2016, Telenor had 600,000 fixed telephony subscriptions (including VoIP) and 853,000 broadband subscriptions (including HFC).
-The fixed broadband household penetration in Norway is estimated to be around 80% as at 31 March 2016.
+As at 31 March 2017, Telenor had 524,000 fixed telephony subscriptions (including VoIP) and 864,000 broadband subscriptions (including HFC).
+The fixed broadband household penetration in Norway is estimated to be around 85% as at 31 March 2017.